DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

-DualSense Two-Phase USB Attack (Lab Project)
+🎮 DualSense Two-Phase USB Attack (Advanced DOS Lab)

-This project demonstrates two different methods of interacting with a Sony DualSense 5 controller at a hardware level: a high-level "Hijack" and a low-level "Denial of Service" (DOS).
+This project demonstrates a rigorous comparative analysis of attack vectors against the Sony DualSense 5 controller's firmware.
+It exploits the difference between high-level application control and low-level hardware communication.

-WARNING: This is for educational purposes and for use on your own hardware only.
-The DOS scripts (fuzz_ds5.py and fuzz_ds5_mild.py) are real Denial of Service attacks that freeze your controller and require sudo (root) privileges to run.
-Use at your own risk.
+⚠️ WARNING: Hostile Code and Usage

+THIS IS A DENIAL OF SERVICE (DOS) ATTACK.
+This repository contains code that performs real-time resource exhaustion on embedded hardware.

+USE ONLY ON YOUR OWN DEVICES.

+The DOS scripts (fuzz_ds5.py and fuzz_ds5_mild.py) require root privileges (sudo) because they forcibly detach the kernel driver.

+The system setup requires using --break-system-packages (automated by setup.sh), which is suitable only for dedicated lab VMs (like Kali).

+⚙️ Project Architecture & Technical Goals

+The lab is split into two distinct phases, leveraging different Python libraries and OS permissions to prove a security concept:

+Phase

+Script

+Library

+Target

+Goal Demonstrated

+Phase 1: Hijack

+taunt.py

+dualsense-controller

+HID Interface

+High-Level Control (Sending proprietary Output Reports to control lights/rumble, with OS permission).

+Phase 2: DOS

+fuzz_ds5.py

+pyusb

+Control Endpoint (EP0)

+Firmware Task Starvation (Bypassing the kernel to send abusive SET_CONFIGURATION packets).

-Project Files
+💾 Project Files

-setup.sh: The main setup script to install all dependencies.
+File

+Description

+setup.sh

+Automated Installer: Installs all system and Python dependencies (python3.13, libhidapi-dev, udev-rules).

+attack_ds5.sh

-attack_ds5.sh: The main orchestration script (use this to run the attack).
+Orchestrator: The main script to launch the taunt and select the DOS mode.

-taunt.py: (Phase 1) The Python script for the high-level "Hijack" to send Morse code.

-fuzz_ds5.py: (Phase 2, Mode 2) The Python script for the Extreme DOS flood.

-fuzz_ds5_mild.py: (Phase 2, Mode 1) The Python script for the Mild (Intermittent) DOS burst cycle.

-latency_analyzer.py: The external measurement tool (run separately).

-requirements.txt: The list of all Python dependencies.

-README.md: This file.

-Setup (Linux Only)
+taunt.py

+Phase 1: Blinks Morse code in "Hacker Green" (0, 255, 0) with haptic taps.

+fuzz_ds5.py

+Phase 2 (Mode 2 - Extreme): The permanent firmware DOS flood.

+fuzz_ds5_mild.py

+Phase 2 (Mode 1 - Mild): The intermittent DOS burst cycle for latency measurement.

+latency_analyzer.py

+External tool for quantifying the attack's impact on input performance.

+requirements.txt

+Python package list (dualsense-controller, pyusb).

+🚀 Setup (Linux/Kali VM)

 Make setup.sh Executable:

 chmod +x setup.sh

-Run the Setup Script:
+Run the Setup Script (Requires SUDO):

 sudo ./setup.sh

-Connect Controller:
-After the setup script finishes, unplug your controller's USB cable and plug it back in.
+Controller Connection: After the setup script completes, unplug your controller and plug it back in to ensure the new udev hardware rules are applied.

-How to Run the Experiments
+🔬 Experiment Execution

-The main script (attack_ds5.sh) takes two arguments: MESSAGE (in quotes) and DOS_FLAG (0, 1, or 2).
+The main script (attack_ds5.sh) takes two required arguments: the MESSAGE (in quotes) and the DOS_FLAG (0, 1, or 2).

-1. Baseline Test (Taunt Only)

-Command: ./attack_ds5.sh "SOS" 0

-Result: Controller blinks "SOS" and returns to normal (blue light).

-2. Performance Degradation Test (Mild DOS)
+I. Performance Degradation Test (Mild DOS: FLAG 1)

-This requires two separate terminal windows to run simultaneously, allowing you to quantify the attack.
+This mode demonstrates Intermittent Denial of Service and requires running two terminals simultaneously to quantify the attack's impact.

 Window